How Conor Maguire surfed Ireland’s biggest ever wave

 "I'd been waiting for that swell my whole life..."

-When the after effects of tropical Hurricane Epsilon summoned 60ft waves off the coast of Ireland this week, Conor decided to take to the waters at Mullaghmore in search of 'the one'.
-And on 28 October he found it.
+When the after-effects of tropical Hurricane Epsilon summoned 60ft [18.29m] waves off the coast of Ireland, Conor decided to take to the waters at Mullaghmore in search of 'the one'.
+And on October 28, he found it.

-A combination of freakish Atlantic currents and travel restrictions imposed due to a global pandemic ensured Conor was able to enjoy a private audience with Mother Nature that he won't forget in a hurry.
+A combination of freakish Atlantic currents and travel restrictions ensured Conor was able to enjoy a private audience with Mother Nature that he won't forget in a hurry.

 And thanks to the video above, neither will we.
 Resembling something closer to a wave from Christopher Nolan's Interstellar than Point Break, it's every inch the Hollywood blockbuster.